MathiasStadler/git-housekeeping/README.md

 echo git housekeeping; \\
 if [[ \\\$# -eq 0 ]]; \\
 then \\
-echo what will you do? check commit push pull repoIdentifier findRepository addGitIgnore setGitIgnore ; \\
+echo what will you do? check commit push pull repoIdentifier findRepository addGitIgnore setGitIgnore reAcGitIgnore; \\
 elif [ \\\$1 == "repoIdentifier" ]; \\
     then \\
         echo found action \\\$1 ; \\